closedandrestricted/icfpc2020/README.md

 # Swarm strategy

-Swarm strategy each turn splits all ships into groups described by their (x, y, vx, vy) tuples.
+Swarm strategy (swarmer.py) each turn splits all ships into groups described by their (x, y, vx, vy) tuples.
 If more than 1 ship share same tuple their first priority is to split trajectories.
 Otherwise if a ship has more than 1 engine it divides itself into 2 roughly equal parts.
 If both trajectory is ok and dividing is not possible, then the ship would just continue moving with no fuel spent checking if self destruction is reasonable + checking if they can shift their trajectory using a bit of fuel to come closer to an enemy ship and self-destruct (aka "homing").

 ## Splitting trajectories

+If more than 1 ship in the swarm share "orbit" (i.e. position + velocity (x, y, vx, vy) tuple), then first priority for them is to split their trajectories.
+The algorithm for that is finding all possible engine thrusts from (x, y, vx, vy) which would lead to a reasonably good new (x, y, vx, vy) tuple (i.e. with the smallest possible "dist_to_good").
+If that best distance is reasonably good (not more than 3 for larger ships in the beginning of the battle, or exactly 0 for smaller ships).
+Then all possible thrusts leading to good orbits are shuffled and all ships except 1 apply one of such thrusts (if there are too many ships sharing the orbit, then some of them will have to apply same thrusts).

+If only one ship is one orbit and the orbit is not "good" it will try to aply an engine thrust to get closer to a "good" orbit.

 ## Dividing the ship into smaller ships

+If the ship is on the good orbit and doesn't share it with other swarm ships and number of engines/lives is more than 1, then the ship will divide into 2 roughly equal ships.

 ## Self destruction

 ## Homing

+# Attacker's ship with the lasers substrategy

 # Enemy movement prediction